homalozoa/net_arch/README.md

 ## Introduction

-It is a toolset I create for very personal things.
+It is a toolset for very personal things.
 All tools are designed as AUR packages, and available to install with `makepkg`.

 ## Tool List